nicaiola/quantumGateLearning/README.md

 Once you have all the libraries you can just clone the repository and run the command `python toffoli.pub.py LRate eta xi` where:

   - LRate: value of the steps of the learning rates.
-During the optimization they will decay as 1/sqrt(N*LRate) (N-th step)
+During the optimization they will decay as 1/sqrt(N*LRate) [for the N-th step]
   - eta & xi define the initial state of the ancilla(s) cos(eta)|0> + exp(i*xi) sin(eta) |1>